f5devcentral/f5-agility-labs-sslviz/docs/class1/module2/lab1.rst

 Accessing the Virtual Lab
 ================================================================================

-If you are not familiar with the process for joining an F5 UDF-based training course, refer to:
+If you are not familiar with the process for joining an F5 UDF-based course, refer to:

 - |join_link|
 - |interface_link|